wesbos/eslint-config-wesbos/README.md

-# No-Sweat™ ESLint and Prettier setup
+# No-Sweat™ ESLint, Prettier and TypeScript setup

 These are my settings for ESLint and Prettier